 Within 4 days of our session, she asked if she could write a testimonial for me.
 Of course, I was thrilled and thanked her for asking.
 This is what she wrote:

-Not A One-Off
+Results: Not A One-Off

-As freaking amazing as her testimonial is and as deeply appreciative I am of her taking the time to write this, it’s not an unusual response.
+As freaking amazing as her testimonial is, and as deeply appreciative as I am of her taking the time to write this, it’s not an unusual response.
 I can think of three other conversations I’ve had with clients in the last two weeks where they’ve been shocked and thrilled with the results of our work together.

 Having 24+ years of sales experience along with my NLP training, I can often quickly discern where to “tap” to get people unstuck.
 And even though the results are fairly consistent, not everyone who hears about my work is ready to jump in.

 I once had a woman share that she’d hired a marketing company to get leads.
 The ads they put out brought in 40 leads and yet she couldn’t get anyone to buy.
-When I suggested she hire me to do a strategy session to learn how to close these leads, she told me she’d invested so much money in marketing to get the leads, she couldn’t spend any more money to learn how to close them.
+Then, when I suggested she hire me to do a strategy session to learn how to close these leads, she told me she’d invested so much money in marketing to get the leads, she couldn’t spend any more money to learn how to close them.
 Not surprisingly, she ended up firing the marketing company because none of the leads converted to sales.
 It’s always interesting how people blame marketing for bringing in “bad” leads and never themselves for not knowing how to close them.

 Not everyone is going to hire you and not everyone is going to agree with your prices.
-Learning how to accept it and move on without any angst is my wish for each one of you reading this article.
+So, learning how to accept it and move on without any angst is my wish for each one of you reading this article.
 We can only help those willing to help themselves.
 Besides, having room in your schedule to focus on clients who value your work and receive exceptional results is so much more rewarding than trying to convince people of your worth.

 One of my favorite quotes is this:

-As you go about building your business this week, take a few minutes to acknowledge what it is about you and your work that is the “knowing where to tap”.
+So, as you go about building your business this week, take a few minutes to acknowledge what it is about you and your work that is the “knowing where to tap”.
 Being keenly aware of this will boost your confidence as well as give you language to talk about what you do and who your ideal client is.

-Wishing you continued success in all areas of your business.
+As always, wishing you continued success in all areas of your business.

 Agree?
 Disagree?
 Have additional comments or thoughts on this article?
 Please share.